-- Has anyone been waiting for far too long and is getting frustrated: Look at option 2.
-Next to each appointment in waiting time, you will see how long each patient has been waiting for.
+- Has anyone been waiting for far too long and is getting frustrated?
+Look at option 2.
+Next to each appointment in waiting time, you will see how long each patient has been waiting.

-- What does the remainder of the day look like, how more are set to come in.
+- What does the remainder of the day look like, and how many more are yet to come in?
 Look at option 3.

-If we scratch the surface, there will be more more relevant questions
+If we scratch the surface, there will be more relevant questions.

-- How many are done with the consultation and are waiting for Billing to complete
+- How many are done with the consultation and are waiting for Billing to be completed?

-And if we do some research before committing to a software for the Clinic, we will find all of these questions will be super easy to answer.
-For the simple reason that the team building such a system would have gone through the common functions of the front desk of the clinic and and built their system such that these questions can be answered right off the bat.
+And if we do some research before committing to software for the Clinic, we will find all of these questions will be super easy to answer.
+For the simple reason, that the team building such a system would have gone through the common functions of the front desk of the clinic and built their system such, that these questions can be answered right off the bat.

 An ideal Practice Management software does not leave this to chance.
 Once you check in the first appointment for a patient who has multiple appointments, the remaining appointments are also automatically checked in.
 It does not leave the scope of a human error and ensures your front desk is not made busy with tasks that could be well left automated.